-If you or your organization is interested in scheduling a fire department presentation or training event, contact the Division of Fire and Life Safety at 601.824.4636 or [CLICK HERE] to submit an event request form.
+If you or your organization is interested in scheduling a fire department presentation or training event, contact the Brandon Fire Department at 601.824.4636.

 Station tours offer a great way to learn about your fire department and the services we provide.
 Visitors can see where the fire fighters live including their kitchen, dayroom, and sleeping quarters.
 While there, a person can explore the different types of fire apparatus and maybe even see an ambulance.
 When scheduled in advance, an age appropriate fire safety program can be presented during the tour.
 Fire station tours usually take about one hour to complete.

 Scheduled station tours are available upon request between the hours of 9:00 a.m. and 11:00 a.m. and again between 2:00 p.m. and 8:00 p.m.
 Monday through Saturday.
 Due to the possibility of actual emergency calls, some tours may have to be postponed or concluded early.
-Contact the Division of Fire and Life Safety at 601-824-4636 or [CLICK HERE] to schedule a fire station tour electronically.
+Contact the Brandon Fire Department at 601-824-4636 to schedule a fire station tour.

 Each year, more than 360,000 residential house fires occur nationwide.
 Many of these could have been prevented if the homeowner had taken time to identify and correct some very common fire hazards.
 While the majority of residential fires occur from cooking equipment, most residential fire deaths occur due to smoking or the improper use of smoking related materials such as lighters and matches.
 Timing also plays an important factor as most deadly house fires occur at night when families are sleeping an unable to notice the danger.
 This is why working smoke alarms are a critical part of your home fire safety plan.